KalleStruik/minecraft-vanilla-tweaks/README.md

 ### Nether sponge drying
 Instantly dry wet sponges when they are placed in the nether.

+### Hoe harvesting
+When breaking crops with a hoe you break a range around them.
+This drastically speeds up manual harvesting of crop farms.

 ## Planned tweaks
 - Dynamite